noiseprotocol/noise_spec/noise.md

      alleged ephemeral public and the recipient's static public key has only been verified based on DHs involving both those public keys and the sender's static key pair.
-Thus, if the sender's static private key was previously compromised, the recipient's alleged public key may have been forged by an active attacker.
+Thus, if the sender's static private key was previously compromised, the recipient's alleged ephemeral public key may have been forged by an active attacker (this is essentially a combination of a "KCI" attack enabling "weak forward secrecy").
 In this case, the attacker could later compromise the intended recipient's static private key to decrypt the payload.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

  5. **Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH.
 Assuming the ephemeral